-The goal with acquiring EHR software is to help you get more work done each day.
-That’s made possible with niche specific templates where it takes a few clicks, ticking of boxes and minimal typing to take comprehensive notes of a consultation.
+The goal of acquiring EHR software is to help you get more work done each day.
+That’s made possible with niche specific templates where it takes a few clicks, ticking off boxes and minimal typing to take comprehensive notes of a consultation.
 This is possible when the templates contain relevant options for conditions you’re likely to come across in dentistry.

 More advanced dentistry practice EHRs will even allow you to quickly add a new template to a file so emergency consultations also flow well.
 They may have automated measuring tools, another example of how software can save time.